If you’re in the business of planning or forecasting for your organization, then you’ve likely heard of Rough Cut Capacity Planning (RCCP).

-The concept behind the term Rough cut capacity is that it is the total amount of material required to fulfill the gross requirement of a company.
+The concept behind the term rough cut capacity is that it is the total amount of material required to fulfill the gross requirement of a company.

-It does not consider scheduled receipts or the on-hand inventory; it just calculates the rough cut amount needed to satisfy the gross requirement.
+It does not consider scheduled receipts or the on-hand inventory; it calculates the rough cut amount needed to satisfy the gross requirement.

 Preparation and planning of the master schedule planner use it later, responsible for managing the resources and materials required.

 Rough-cut capacity planning is an easy and simplified technique that does not involve many hidden values or inventories.

 Thus, it is a streamlined capacity planning, which is more intuitive, organizational, and preliminary.